decentraland/documentation/content/creator/scene-editor/scene-admin.md

     <img src="/images/editor/admin/video-player-item.png" alt="Scene name" width="500"/>

-2. On the Scene Admin Smart Item, make sure the **Video Control** section is enabled.
-Then select the screen from a dropdown list and give it a name.

   {{< hint warning >}}
-**📔 Note**: An admin can only control video screens that are added as Smart Items in the Creator Hub, not screens added via SDK code.
+  **📔 Note**: An admin can only play videos from URLs on video screens that are added as Smart Items in the Creator Hub, not on screens added via SDK code.

   You can include as many video screens as you want.
 In general, avoid having more than one different video playing at the same time, as that hurts performance a lot.
   {{< /hint >}}

+2. On the Scene Admin Smart Item, make sure the **Video Control** section is enabled.
+Then select the screen from a dropdown list and give it a name.

 Once the above is configured, admin users in your scene can open the admin panel and select the video section to control these video screens.

   <img src="/images/editor/admin/video-player.png" alt="Scene name" width="500"/>

+If your scene has multiple video screens, a dropdown list allows you to select which one you want to control.
+The list displays the names you gave to each video screen on the Admin Tools smart item configuration.

+IMAGE

+### Video playing modes

+There are two different modes for playing videos:

+- **Video**: Play a video file from your local filesystem or from an URL.
   Paste a video URL into the main field and click **Share**.
 The video will start playing on the selected screen for all players.
 You can also stop, pause, mute or change the volume of the video.

+  IMAGE

   {{< hint warning >}}
   **📔 Note**: Not any video URL will work.
 Videos from sites like Youtube for example have strict policies about their content and will block access to them from Decentraland.
 See [Streaming Videos]({{< ref "/content/creator/scene-editor/smart-items/play-videos.md#streaming-videos" >}}) for more information on what you can and can't play in Decentraland.
   {{< /hint >}}

+- **Live stream**: Play a live stream using a streaming software like OBS.

+  IMAGE

+  See [Live Streaming]({{< ref "/content/creator/scene-editor/live-streaming.md" >}}) for more information on how to set up a live stream.

+Each screen in your scene will have one of those two modes set as **Active**.

+IMAGE

 ## Announcements